 For the settler community, the massacre at La Grange was a "punitive" mission, the killing justified as punishment for the explorers` deaths.
 For the aboriginal community it was unprovoked slaughter.

-More than 120 years later, on 9 April 1994, the City of Fremantle publicly broke the silence surrounding the La Grange massacre and erected a plaque to commemorate all Aboriginal people killed in the invasion of their country, and in particular the people of La Grange.
+On 9 April 1994, the City of Fremantle publicly broke the silence surrounding the La Grange massacre and erected a plaque to commemorate all Aboriginal people killed in the invasion of their country, and in particular the people of La Grange.
 It was placed on the Explorers Monument, giving balance to what was previously a onesided history.
 In doing so it also challenged the general European view of Australia`s colonisation, which in so many instances ignored Aboriginal involvement and perspectives.

 |Address:||The Esplanade, Explorers Memorial, Fremantle, 6160|